 - Rich Zamperin, Insightful Consulting and Support Services

 - Stuart Klein, Automotive Industries Association of Canada

 Role of the Steering Committee:

-- Guide the establishment of priority areas for CCIF action and ensure the continued success of CCIF networking events, projects and programs.
+- Guide the establishment of priority areas for CCIF and ensure the continued success of CCIF events.

 - Represent all CCIF sectors – collision repairers, OE manufacturers and dealers, insurers, and suppliers (products and service providers).

 - The Committee will operate on a consensus model.